FraserThompson/dunedinsound.com/README.md

 ### Processing Assets

+To start you should run `grunt generate` to generate the directory structure for a gig in the _originals folder.

 #### Images
 Images from a gig go in _originals/img/[gig name] and then in subdirectories for each artist.
 There needs to be a gig cover named cover.jpg in the gig directory and artist covers named band_cover.jpg in each artist directory.